pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection test [COMMAND-OPTIONS]

-      Execute a predefined wbem request.
+      Execute a predefined WBEM request.

-      This executes a predefined request against the currente WBEM server to confirm that the connection exists and is working.
+      This executes a predefined request against the current WBEM server to confirm that the connection exists and is working.

-      It executes getclass on CIM_ManagedElement as the test.
+      It executes EnumerateClassNames on the default namespace as the test.

     Options:
       -h, --help  Show this message and exit.